mojaray2k/hacker-next/README.md

-# hacker-next
+# Hacker Next

-Hacker News Progressive Web App Built Using React and Next
+A Hacker News clone made with React and Next.js